vi-rwth/FESTA/README.md

 The minimum frames will be printed in (for each distinctive minimum) separate PDB-files inside the MD-output directory in a "minima" directory.<br>
 Average a and b for each minimum will be printed in the TITLE line inside the PDB-files.<br>
-Frozen atom specified in input will be used to fix this atom in the minimum PDB-file, avoiding jumps between frames.<br>
+Structure will be fixed in the minimum PDB-file relative to the first atom, avoiding jumps between frames.<br>
 Periodic boundary conditions will be neglected.<br>
 Only x,y,z, atom-type and atom-number columns will be copied from the trajectory PDB-file to the minimum PDB-file.
 Other columns will be filled with zeros.

 ### Usage advice

-It is advised to use FES-histograms with sufficient bins, since the tolerance of the minimum frame identification and mapping of minima depend on the bin quantity.
+It is advised to use FES-histograms with sufficient bins, since the tolerance of the minimum frame identification and mapping of minima depend on the bin quantity.<br>
-The multiprocessing version might show significant use of memory.
-In case this behavior is problematic for the used machine it is advised to use the serial script.
+The multiprocessing version shows significant use of memory (5 mio printed out trajectory lines exceed 16 GB).
+In case this behavior is problematic for the used machine it is advised to use the serial script or upgrade the memory of the machine.<br>
+The scripts were tested on Windows and Linux.
+The output may lack certain visuals if used on Windows.